wojciechstaszewski4/3DModeling/README.md

-# 🎨 3D Modeling Portfolio
+# 🎨 3D Modeling and Animation Portfolio

-This repository contains a collection of 3D modeling projects created using **3ds Max**.
-Each project demonstrates skills in modeling, texturing, lighting, and rendering, focusing on creating both realistic and stylized designs.
-The repository is organized into folders, each representing a specific project.
+This repository contains a collection of **3D modeling and animation projects** created using **3ds Max**.
+These projects showcase a variety of skills, including:
+- 3D modeling: Designing objects and scenes with realistic geometry.
+- Texturing and lighting: Applying textures and setting up lighting for enhanced realism.
+- Rendering: Producing high-quality renders of models and scenes.
+- Animation: Creating dynamic and fluid animations, from simple movements to complex sequences.

 ---

 ## 📂 Folder Structure

 Each folder includes:
-1. **Renders**: Final rendered images of the project.
+1. **Animations/Renders**: Final rendered images or animations of the project.
-2. **3ds Max Project File**: Source file for the 3D model.
+2. **3ds Max Project File**: Source file for the 3D model or animation.
-3. **References**: Reference images used during the design process.
+3. **References**: Reference images used during the creation process.
-4. **Textures** (if applicable): Textures applied to the model for enhanced realism.
+4. **Textures** (if applicable): Textures applied to the model or animation.

 ---

 ## 🏆 Featured Projects

-1. **Chess Board and Chess Pieces**
+### **3D Models**
+1. **Checkerboard**
-   - A realistic chessboard with intricately modeled chess pieces.
-Includes a variant for checkers.
+   - A realistic checkerboard modeled with precision and detailed textures.

-2. **Sword**
+2. **Checkers**
-   - A stylized sword showcasing attention to detail and material design.
+   - Modeled individual checkers pieces to accompany the checkerboard.

-3. **Mask**
+3. **Chess**
-   - A minimalistic yet refined 3D mask with smooth geometry.
+   - A full chess set featuring intricately designed pieces and a detailed chessboard.

 4. **Still Life Composition**
-   - A lifelike arrangement of fruits and objects rendered with realistic lighting.
+   - A lifelike arrangement of objects rendered with high realism.

+5. **Carriage**
+   - A vintage wooden carriage with detailed modeling and texturing.

+6. **Nursery Room**
+   - A vibrant children's room filled with modeled furniture and toys.

+7. **Mask**
+   - A clean and minimalistic 3D mask.

+8. **Chairs**
+   - A creative arrangement of chairs modeled with unique geometry.

-5. **Bottles**
+9. **Bottles**
    - A series of bottles modeled with different shapes and proportions.

-6. **Carriage**
+10. **Sword**
-   - A detailed wooden carriage with a vintage design.
+   - A stylized sword showcasing attention to detail and material design.

-7. **Nursery Room**
-   - A colorful 3D recreation of a children's room with furniture and toys.

-8. **Chairs**
-   - A creative experiment in modeling a cluster of chairs with unique arrangements.

 ---

+### **Animations**
+1. **Walking Cycle**
+   - A smooth walking cycle animation.

+2. **Squash & Stretch Ball**
+   - A dynamic animation showcasing squash and stretch principles.

+3. **Pouring Water**
+   - A realistic animation of water pouring from a jug into a cup.

+4. **Falling Ball**
+   - A ball dynamically falling down stairs.

+5. **Pendulum Bounce**
+   - A pendulum-like animation with bouncing physics.

+6. **Ball with Tail**
+   - A stylized animation of a ball with a flowing tail.

+7. **Light vs Heavy Ball**
+   - An animation demonstrating the difference in movement between a light and a heavy ball.

+8. **Basketball**
+   - A textured and realistic basketball animation.

+---

 ## 🔧 How to Use

 1. Browse the folders to explore individual projects.
-2. Open the `.max` file in **3ds Max** to examine the project in detail.
+2. Open the `.max` file in **3ds Max** to view or edit the project.
-3. Review the reference images and textures to understand the design process.
+3. Review the rendered animations or images to see the final results.